aleksandr-vin/aleksandr-vin.github.io/_posts/2024-02-12-personal-cloud-on-hetzner.md

 ## The OS

-Server was booted in rescue boot where it was pretty simple to install Ubuntu LTS (22.04) and setup software RAID 1.
-In a couple of minutes I've had Ubuntu server running with all but 22/tcp allowed on public interface (thanks, UFW).
+Server was delivered in rescue boot where it was pretty simple to install Ubuntu LTS (22.04) and setup software RAID 1.
+In a couple of minutes I've had
+Ubuntu server running with all but 22/tcp denied on public interface (thanks, UFW).
 Next step was to go with k8s.

 ## The k8s

 I don't want to neither maintain nor clean different dependencies for my projects, would that be Node.js, Python, Rust or whatever I end up playing with.
-That means I need to invest some time in installing Kubernetes, so I can easily `helm install` things in containers and `helm delete` them after I don't need them anymore.
+That means I will invest some time in installing Kubernetes, so I can easily `helm install` things in containers and `helm delete` them after I don't need them anymore.

-The choice was fast: I've installed microk8s via snap.
-Picking up some ports to allow with UFW -- that took some time to read the internet and logs, but here is what I ended up with:
+The implementation choice was made fast: I've installed **microk8s** via **snap**.
+Picking up some ports to allow with UFW -- that took some time to read the
+Internet and logs, but here is what I ended up with:

 ```
 $ sudo ufw status verbose